serverlesspub/pandoc-aws-lambda-binary/README.md

 ## Usage without Node.js

 To use without Node.js, grab the binary from [vendor/pandoc.gz](vendor/pandoc.gz) and upload to Lambda yourself.
+This is gzipped to save space, so unpack it first before executing.

 ## Usage from Node.js